Making A Difference

 Horticulture: Questions??? - Contact Elizabeth at 308-385-5088 or firstname.lastname@example.org.

 ServSafe is a nationally recognized food safety training and certification program established by the National Restaurant Association.
 This training provides the latest science-based information on food safety and best practices in the industry.
 This course is designed for food service managers and supervisory staff in restaurants, hospitals, schools, long-term care facilities and other food-handling establishments.
-Call 308-385-5088 for more info or click here for our brochure.
+Click here for our brochure or call 308-385-5088 for more info.
 We also have on-line registration available.
-Here are the dates for our remaining classes in 2013:
+Here are the dates for our 2014 classes:

 ServSafe Starters Program is a basic food safety class that focuses on four key principles (see Starters brochure 318KB).
 Contact Cami Wells at 385-5088 to schedule a time that is convenient for your facility.